google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 Now we'll talk about getting data from Kaggle into your Colab.
-We talk about Kaggle specifically because it does require authentication to download data from Kaggle and we use Kaggle quite a bit in this course.
+We talk about Kaggle specifically because it does require authentication to download data from Kaggle, and we use Kaggle quite a bit in this course.

 Image Details:
 * [site-logo.png](https://www.kaggle.com): Externally Linked